archana-rg/books-analysis/README.md

 The approach we will take to finding a good model is as follows:

 1. Use TFIDF Vectorizer to convert text input to numeric.
-2. Model using LogisticRegression with no hyperparam tuning with `CleanSummary`
-2. Repeat modeling with hyperparam tuning with GridSearch using LogisticRegression, SVM, MultinomialNB and Decision Trees.
+2. Use `CleanSummary` as input to model with hyperparam tuning(GridSearch) using LogisticRegression, SVM, MultinomialNB and Decision Trees.
-3. Repeat the above with `CleanSummaryNoPerson` as input.
+3. Repeat the above steps with `CleanSummaryNoPerson` as input.

 #### Performance metrics
 Metric used here is 'accuracy score'.
 Further analysis needed to see if a different metric is suitable.